pcheek13/MorningMirror/README.md

 - Electron-powered shell for kiosk-style full-screen operation.
 - Default modules preconfigured to work out of the box: MMM-DynamicWeather, MMM-DailyWeatherPrompt, MMM-WIFI, clock, alert, update notification, compliments, and a touch-friendly hamburger launcher in the bottom-right corner.
 - Compliments wake greeting that borrows your configured profile name and shows for 25 seconds when the mirror wakes.
+- Built-in auto sleep timer (15 minutes by default) and wake compliment toggle that are both adjustable from the on-screen settings and saved locally between sessions.
 - Development tooling (ESLint, Prettier, Jest, Stylelint) included for rapid module creation.

 ## Core dependencies